chrismin1202/SDSC2018-Spark-Bootcamp/README.md

 # SDSC2018-Spark-Bootcamp Code Examples

+DEPRECATED.
+This repository is no longer maintained.
+The materials have been ported over to [spark-bootcamp](https://github.com/chrismin1202/spark-bootcamp).

 This repository contains code samples for Apache Spark/Spark MLlib Workshop @ [SDSC](https://www.southerndatascience.com/) 2018.

 * Scala Version: 2.11.12 (You can downgrade, but I recommend 2.11.8 or higher)